2020–21 NHL season

 The 2020–21 NHL season was the 104th season of operation (103rd season of play) of the National Hockey League (NHL).
 Due to the COVID-19 pandemic, the regular season was reduced to 56 games and began on January 13, 2021.
-Due to COVID-19 cross-border travel restrictions imposed by the Government of Canada, the league temporarily realigned for this season, putting all seven Canadian teams into one division.
+Due to COVID-19 restrictions on non-essential cross-border travel imposed by the Government of Canada, the league temporarily realigned for this season, dividing the league into four temporary divisions, each of whose teams only played within their respective division, and putting all seven Canadian teams into one division.
 COVID-19 outbreaks caused the games of most teams to be rescheduled beyond the regular season's original end date of May 8, with the last game being moved to May 19.
 The playoffs began four days earlier on May 15, under a 16-team format with the top four teams from each division.

 The playoffs concluded on July 7, with the Tampa Bay Lightning defeating the Montreal Canadiens in the Stanley Cup Final in five games, winning their second consecutive and third overall Stanley Cup in franchise history.